davoway22/multimedia-rag-chat-assistant/README.md

 1. Verify the CloudFront distribution is deployed and active

 ### Application Access
-1. Access the application using: https://<ReactAppCloudFrontDomainName>.cloudfront.net/
+1. Access the application using: https:// <ReactAppCloudFrontDomainName> .cloudfront.net/
 2. Signup or Log in with your credentials
 3. Use the left navigation pane to:
    a.
 Upload files